SHEG is a collaboration among many people: full-time staff, graduate student RAs, practicing teachers, and undergraduate volunteers and interns.

 Thomas Nygren, “UNESCO Teaches History: Implementing International Understanding in Sweden,” in A History of UNESCO: Global Actions and Impacts, ed.
 Poul Duedahl, Palgrave Macmillan Press, 2016, 201–230.

-Erik Sjöberg is a research fellow at Umeå University, Sweden.
+Erik Sjöberg is an Associate Professor at Södertörn University.
 He was a postdoctoral fellow with SHEG from 2013 to 2015.
 He completed his Ph.D. in 2011.
 His dissertation Battlefields of Memory: the Macedonian Conflict and Greek Historical Culture explored the controversy between Greece and the Republic of Macedonia in the 1990s over the right to use historical symbols.
 His current project, funded by the Swedish Research Council, analyzes the politics of memory surrounding what is sometimes referred to as the genocide of the Ottoman Greeks.
 Originally trained as a high school history teacher, he has also taught history and Modern Greek at the universities of Umeå, Gothenburg and Lund.

-Svetlana Suveica is an Associate Professor at the Department of History and Philosophy of Moldova State University in Chisinau, Republic of Moldova.
+Svetlana Suveica is a professor of Modern East European History at the University of Göttingen.
+Previously, she was an Associate Professor at the Department of History and Philosophy of Moldova State University in Chisinau, Republic of Moldova.
 She is a former Fulbright researcher at CREEES/Stanford (2009/2010).
 Her research focuses on the political and social transformations of the interwar Romania and Eastern Europe, comparative methodology, as well as teaching and learning in Moldovan higher education.
 Her research has explored how students learn to make historical comparisons.
 In December 2012 she began a Humboldt senior research fellowship in residence at the Institut für Ost- und Südosteuropaforschung (IOS) in Regensburg, Germany, where she will write a book on alternative visions of belonging of Bessarabians after WWI.